Crowdliness/.github/profile/README.md

-# Crowdsourced Content On Crowdliness
+# Crowdsourced Content On The Crowdliness Of Making Yourself Useful

 The **#IsItTrue** [polls on the generally topic of Crowdliness, as tweeted by @Crowdliness](https://twitter.com/Crowdliness) ... along with a summary of the "***Yes!
 Here's why it's so ↓***" ... and ...  the ***No!
 Here's why it's not ↓***" responses from possibly the comments ... or ... often we get a general sense of the reactions maybe from surveying what has been written in the blogosphere, news media or academic literature over the last couple decades and still holds true.